dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 > What are the prospects for embedding or acquiring this kind of intuitive physics in deep learning systems?

 A paper from FAIR, [PhysNet](https://arxiv.org/abs/1603.01312) shows an exiciting step in this direction.
 PhysNet trains a deep convnet to predict the stability of block towers from simulated images of two, three and foir cubical blocks stacked vertically.
 Result is, PhysNet impressively generalizes to simple real images of block towers, matching human performance on these images, also exceeding human performance on synthetic images.
 Problem is, PhysNet requires extensive training - between 10,000 to 20,000 scenes - to learn judgments for single task (will tower fall?).
 In contraty, people require far less experience to perform any particular task, and can generalize to many variations in the scene with no retraining required.
-Now, question is <span class='saddlebrown'>Could PhysNet capture this flexibility, without explicitly simulating the casual interactions between objects in 3-D?
+Now, question is <span class='saddlebrown'>Could PhysNet capture this flexibility, without explicitly simulating the causal interactions between objects in 3-D?

 > Could neural networks be trained to emulate a general-purpose physics simulator, given the right type and quantity of training data, such as the raw input experienced by a child?